osmond-lab/eeb314/docs/lectures/schedule.md

 # Schedule

-Under construction for Fall 2025 edition.
-Lectures will be updated as we go.

 | Lecture | Topic | Background reading |
 | ------- | ----- | ------- |
 |   | **Section 1: univariate models** | |